One of the biggest questions of new parents, and even experienced parents, “Does my baby just have colic or is there some other underlying issue?”

 My eldest had the normal colic, that fit the normal pattern.
 It started when she was a few weeks and stopped around 5 months.
 She would scream every night for about 3 hours sometimes less sometimes more and then finally get to sleep after we drove around in the car for an hour or two.

 Now my youngest daughter had colic, and she had it bad.
-She would cry every single night starting at about 7:45pm to 9:30pm until my fiance would get up and go to work at around 3:30am.
-He would go to bed with me trying to comfort her, and wake up with me usually still trying to comfort her.
+This colic almost broke me, actually, I think it did but I had to keep going.
+She would cry every single night starting at about 7:45 pm to 9:30 pm until my fiance would get up and go to work at around 3:30 am.
+He would go to bed with me trying to comfort her and wake up with me usually still trying to comfort her.

 I didn’t think I would make it, honestly.
 Looking back I don’t know how I did, I really don’t.
 This went on from about 2 weeks old until she was 6 months.

 We went to the doctor and she got her infant reflux medication.
-I read online stories of other mothers cutting out dairy and it helping.
+I read online stories of other mothers cutting out dairy and it’s supposed to help no matter the situation.
 Through trial and error I eventually figured out what worked the best and did the combination of them all.

 5 Tips to Help Your Baby Sleep Better (and soothe):